 Self-deception generally starts with intellectual dishonesty... until people start believing their own fake news.

 I am a near free-speech absolutist.
 That is why I support, for example, giving power back to parents to make the decision for what information their kids should be allowed to ingest in class and in the school library.
 Where I do draw the line is any person in a position of power and influence promoting violence.
-My views have shifted on that as a free speech absolutist because of the evidence that 50% of the population are so easily influences by their 24x7x365 media feeds.
+My views have shifted on that as a free speech absolutist because of the evidence that 50% of the population are so easily influenced by their 24x7x365 media feeds.

 The intellectual dishonesty in this claim that Trump Republicans are e same in power for attacking free speech is profound and it is leaking to become Democrat self-deception.
 And propping up that lie is showing all number of cracks in logic that the people are seeing.